joshhighet/bebop/README.md

 ## external services

-if given credentials, both censys & shodan can be used to for enrichment, see the above diagram for specific use criteria
+if given credentials, binaryedge, censys, shodan & zoomeye can be used to for enrichment, see the above diagram for specific use criteria

 _using one, any or all external data repositories is optional and only done when authorisation parameters are explicitly provided_